 9. Clubs whose standards fall below those generally accepted by the Member Clubs, may, following the advice of the Officers, be suspended from Membership of the Morris Ring if at least two thirds of the votes cast at the Annual Meeting of Club Representatives are in favour of such suspension.

-10. There shall be at least one gathering of Morris Men in each year, to be sponsored or Arranged by the Morris Ring.
+10. There shall be at least one gathering of Morris Ring Clubs in each year, to be sponsored or Arranged by the Morris Ring.

 11. The Morris Ring shall encourage research into all aspects of the Morris and conserve its history as it is able.